-PowerApps and Flow: Level 1 - Designing Modern Forms and Workflows Course Outline
+PowerApps and Power Automate (Flow): Level 1 - Designing Modern Forms and Workflows Course Outline

 This course delivers an instructor-led breakdown of Microsoft PowerApps as well as a showcase for Microsoft Flow from start to finish in an engaging and practical way.